mramirez600/udac_fsnd_catalog/README.md

 i.
 The IP address and SSH port so your server can be accessed by the reviewer.

 - IP address: 209.182.216.21 Port: 2200
-- place the ssh key in ~/.sshe
+- place the ssh key in folder ~/.ssh
 - access server ssh grader@209.182.216.21 -p 2200 -i ~/.ssh/linuxCourse

 ii.
 The complete URL to your hosted web application.